Hiking Kibby Mountain, Maine - panoramic view

 No

-The Kibby Mountain hike typically takes 3 to 4 hours to complete.
-Your actual time may vary depending on your pace and rest stops.
+The Kibby Mountain hike typically takes 2 to 2.5 hours to complete.
+Times may vary based on your pace, fitness level, and time spent at the summit tower.

 Didn't find your answer?